dnlsyfq/sql_programming/README.md

 * Reduce redundancy
 * Improve integrity
 * Normalization Rules
-  * First normal form (1NF) - Values in each cell should be atomic and tables should have no repeating groups
+  * First normal form (1NF) - Values in each cell should be atomic and tables should have no repeating groups .
+Each field in each table , has one value in it .
+No column repeated data in each row .
+No duplicate rows
   * Second normal form (2NF)
   * Third normal form (3NF)